 Venting plays a huge part in how your QuietCool whole house fan system works to its full potential.
 You can only bring in as much air as you can discharge out of your attic vents.
 We always recommend at least having 1 SQFT of net free area venting for every 750 CFM in your system. […]

 To determine what system you need we simply use a ratio of 2, 2.5 and 3 CFM for every 1 square foot of your home.
 This will give you a basic, advanced and superior system, respectively.
 We recommend closer to 3 CFM but no less than 2 CFM for the QuietCool whole house fan system to […]

 The amount of time it takes to cool your home depends on many factors such as type of system, location, time of day, etc. The QuietCool Whole House Fan System will instantly start cooling your home with 15-22 complete air exchanges per hour.

 No, we recommend that you open very few select windows to match the proper net free venting of your home.
-The best way to use your system is crack a window on the opposite side of your bedroom or hallway.
-This causes your fan to pull the air all the way across your bedroom or […]
+The best way to use your system is to crack a window on the opposite side of your bedroom or hallway.
+This causes your fan to pull the air all the way across your bedroom […]

 Whole house fan technology has been around for over 50 years.
 QuietCool has taken this idea and developed the world’s most quiet and energy efficient fans on the market.

 A whole house fan pulls air into a home from open windows and exhausts it through the attic and out the attic vents.
 This provides good home and attic ventilation in addition to a great cooling affect in your home.
 We recommend installing a system that provides 15-22 complete air exchanges per hour.
 Learn more […]